 - 1. Canvas Message Go to the mailbox icon on the far left and choose teacher to send a message.
 This is the best way to contact me. - 2.
 Instructor Email - You can also reach me at my work email address- michelle-haggerty@redwoods.edu. - 3.
-Calling or zooming during office hours.
-I will hold office hours by appointment.
-You can call my office: 476-4319 at that time or zoom into my online room. - : https://cccconfer.zoom.us/my/mwoodshaggerty (Links to an external site.) - 4.
-Discussion forum Each week in the discussion forum you can ask questions regarding the content for the week.
+Coming to my office during office hours, calling or zooming during office hours: I will hold office hours on Wednesdays from 11:30-1:00, in zoom and TTh 9-10 in zoom or my physical office in the new Creative Arts Complex, 400 building.
+You can call my office: 476-4319 at that time or zoom into my online room.

+: https://cccconfer.zoom.us/my/mwoodshaggerty (Links to an external site.)

+4. Discussion forum - Each week in the discussion forum you can ask questions regarding the content for the week.
 This is a place to ask questions of general interest to all students.
 This is not a method for individual or private communication

 Student Commitment: This class requires you to make a solid commitment of your time and to be self-disciplined every week of the semester.
 An online environment allows the student and instructor more flexibility in when the work is completed, but there is no less work, you may even feel there is more work in an online class.
 This three-credit hour class requires about nine hours per week of your time.
 Every week you will have to carefully read and/or listen to lectures and read textbook chapters, review supplemental material posted, participate in online discussions and complete weekly quizzes.
 Self-discipline, attention to details, and skills in reading and writing are critical.